Every year, The Orwell Foundation awards prizes for the work which comes closest to George Orwell’s ambition ‘to make political writing into an art’.

 The Foundation aims to tell as many publishers, editors and journalists about the opportunity as possible: please subscribe to our newsletter for the latest updates or contact us to be added to the individual call for entry lists.
 Journalists can be entered by themselves or their editors; authors should consult with their publisher.

-Between 8-10 finalists in each prize are announced in the early summer.
-The finalists will be celebrated and invited to participate in events, before winners are announced later in the summer at the awards ceremony, where the judges may also opt to award a special prize at their discretion.
+Eight finalists in each prize are announced in mid May.
+The finalists will be celebrated and invited to participate in events, before winners are announced at the awards ceremony, on or around George Orwell’s birthday (25 June) where the judges may also opt to award a special prize at their discretion.